DepressionCenter/MDEN/README.md

 Mobile technologies code from the University of Michigan's Mobile Data Experts Network (MDEN).

+### Project Listing
++ **[REDCap Examples](/REDCap-Examples)** - Examples of REDCap projects from research studies at the University of Michigan and Michigan Medicine.
++ **[Sleep Data Automation](/SleepDataAutomation)** - Automated sleep data cleanup and processing for Fitbit data obtained via Fitabase and self-reported sleep diary entries sent via SMS-to-Email.
++ **[External Repositories](/REDCap-Examples)** - Links to other repositories, projects and libraries that maybe helpful to researchers who work with mobile data.

 ## Quick Start Guide
 + The code on this repo is organized by subject areas and technologies.